Liverpool reportedly have £44m midfielder high up on wishlist

 Now, FootballTransfers has provided a further update on the Reds and their pursuit of Gravenberch.

-Gravenberch reportedly “remains very high up” on the Liverpool manager’s transfer shortlist.
+Gravenberch reportedly “remains very high up” on the Liverpool manager’s transfer shortlist as Klopp eyes a “revolution” in midfield.

 Meanwhile, the player himself would apparently “jump” at the chance of joining the Reds in the coming weeks.